-Step 8: Since the recipient is in different domain CAB XDMS (PCC Application Usage) creates the Contact Share data to be forwarded in a temporary storage and then does the Forward XDCP request to the recipient’ CAB XDMS(s) in the remote domain, using the XDM Enabler interfaces (e.g. XDM-8.2i) as described in the [OMA XDM AD].
+Step 8: Since the recipient is in different domain CAB XDMS (PCC Application Usage) creates the Contact Share data to be forwarded in a temporary storage and then does the Forward XDCP request to the recipient’ CAB XDMS(s) in the remote domain, using the XDM Enabler interfaces (e.g. XDM-8.2i) as described in the [XDM AD].

 Step 9: CAB XDMS (PCC Application Usage) of CAB Client A receives the response (200 OK) with result of forwarding back from the terminating network.